Monday – Friday

 Historical Audiovisuals (HAV) staff can upload low-resolution appraisal copies of up to five titles per month to our FTP site so that you may view content before making selections for the duplication process.
 For more information, please contact the Historical Audiovisuals Program.

 The National Library of Medicine has established an audio description on-demand workflow for moving image material, in keeping with NLM’s commitment to improved accessibility to collections for our patrons.
 Audio description can be helpful to those with visual impairments, as it describes action taking place in a film or video, supplementing existing dialogue and narration.
 If a patron requests audio description of a film or video, NLM will send the title to an experienced vendor who will develop and record a script and combine it with the original soundtrack, producing a new digital file.
 NLM will make the file available to the researcher through its file-sharing (FTP) service.
 Turn-around is a minimum of 14 days.

 You may not borrow films directly from NLM, but may request a viewing copy via interlibrary loan through a local library.
-For more see information see Interlibrary Loan Fact Sheet.
+For more see information see Interlibrary Loan and Document Delivery Services.

 Films and videos may be duplicated if they are determined to be in the public domain, or if you obtain permission from the copyright holder.
 Useful information on copyright is available from our Patron Guide to Copyright and Historical Collections, the Copyright Office at the Library of Congress and from this guide to Copyright Term and the Public Domain, updated annually.
 You are responsible for carrying out this research, submitting the necessary forms, and making arrangements directly with approved vendors who specialize in film and video duplication.